ani-hovhannisyan/kanji-visualization/README.md

    This will start the frontend and backend server automatically.
    Now, you can start developing with Docker.

+   The app can be viewed at http://localhost:3000.

+   While the server is running, any changes you make to the source code will be reflected on the screen in real time.

 ### Linux
 1. [Install Docker Engine](https://docs.docker.com/engine/install/).